Denise Prohaska, Admissions Advisor for any admission questions - 614-6222 Ext: 4017

 - Employers will express satisfaction with the competence level of the graduates.

-According to the most recent Employment and Continuing Education survey, of those 2015 graduates responding, 97% are employed.
+According to the most recent Employment and Continuing Education survey, of those 2018 graduates responding, 100% are employed for both RN and PN Pass Program.

 Student Achievement Data: